drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 ### Categories

-You can add categories to your scene to help players and users explore Decentraland better.
-These are used in the [Decentraland Places dApp](https://places.decentraland.org) to categorize each place and make it easier for users to find what they're interested in.
+You can add categories to your scene to help players explore Decentraland.
+These are used in the [Decentraland Places dApp](https://places.decentraland.org) to categorize each place and make it easier for players to find what they're interested in.

 **Categories** need to be chosen from a pre-defined list of options: